stembarb/DL--Image-Classifier/README.md

 The data in this repository comes from [this dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).

-The data is stored in the `/data/` folder of the project files.
+Download the data and store it in the `/flower_data/` folder.

 Analysis has been performed in the [Jupyter Notebook](http://jupyter.org/), using Python 3.x.